Natural Product Synthesis in Chemistry

 Introduction

-Natural product synthesis is the chemical process of creating complex organic molecules that are found in nature.
+Natural product synthesis is the chemical process of creating complex organic molecules found in nature.
 These molecules, known as natural products, have diverse structures and biological activities, making them valuable targets for drug discovery and other applications.

 Basic Concepts